manticoresoftware/docker/README.md

 ### Ports and mounting points

-The image comes with a volume at `/var/lib/manticore/`, which can be mounted to local folder for persistence.
+For data persistence the  folder `/var/lib/manticore/` should be mounted to local storage or other desired storage engine.

-To use a custom configuration file, mount `/etc/manticoresearch/manticore.conf`.
+Configuration file inside the instance is located at  `/etc/manticoresearch/manticore.conf`.
+For custom settings, this file should be mounted to own configuration file.

 The ports are 9306/9308/9312 for SQL/HTTP/Binary, expose them depending on how you are going to use Manticore.
 For example:

 ```
 docker run --name manticore -v $(pwd)/data:/var/lib/manticore -p 127.0.0.1:9306:9306 -p 127.0.0.1:9308:9308 -d manticoresearch/manticore
 ```